PackagePages/LaravelPackage.com/docs/12-mail.md

 ```

 ## Register the views directory
-In the call to the mailable's `view()` method we've specified the string `emails.welcome` which Laravel will translate to searching for a `welcome.blade.php` file in the `emails` directory in the package's view directory.
+In the call to the mailable's `view()` method we've specified the string `emails.welcome` which Laravel will translate to searching for a `welcome.blade.php` file in the `emails` directory in the package's registered views directory.

 To specify a view directory, you need to add the `$this->loadViews()` call to your package's **service provider** in the `boot()` method. **Note: if you're following along since the section about **Routing**, you've already done this.**